 Whenever you need a specific file, you can find it in your Asset Library.
 There are two ways to access your project’s repository:

-- In the editor’s Left panel
+- On the editor’s Left Panel

 - Via a specific basic element or widget’s settings